 In all the shark movies I have encountered on my travels, Frenzy is the most…stupid

-Behind every terrible shark movie, there is a great shark movie being ruthlessly strip-mined.
+Behind every terrible shark movie, there is a good shark movie being ruthlessly strip-mined.
 With “Frenzy” (or “Surrounded” – neither of which adequately describe this cinematic cloud of squaline egesta) that film is “The Shallows”.

 When a group of ‘extreme adventure travel’ vloggers are stranded by the most unconvincing CGI plane crash you’ll ever have seen, their troubles are just beginning.
 Not only are they being mercilessly hunted by equally unconvincing CGI sharks but with supplies running low, they find themselves at the mercy of what may very well be one of the stupidest scripts ever to make it in front of a camera.